MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.FillColor.md

 ---

-# ChartSeries.FillColor Property (Access)
+# ChartSeries.FillColor property (Access)

 Returns or sets the fill color of a series visualization.
-Read/write **String** .
+Read/write **String**.

 You can use a **[system color constant](../../language/reference/user-interface-help/system-color-constants.md)** or the RGB function as shown in the example below.